-We haven’t eaten at one restaurant in NM that serve alcohol!
+We haven’t eaten at one restaurant in NM that serves alcohol! #DryState

 So, the KLR started sputtering...like it was out of fuel...on the worst possible sections of CC.
-I made that first one fine but stalled in the middle of the next two.
-Had to restart it and keep it in 1st and rev it past 6k RPM to keep moving forward.
+I made that first hill climb just fine but stalled in the middle of the next two.
+Had to restart it and keep it in 1st gear and rev it past 6k RPM to keep moving forward.